Counting primitive subsets and other statistics of the divisor graph of $\{1,2, \ldots n\}$: Counting Primitive Sets

-To get upper bounds for these functions, we produce an injection from maximal/maximum primitive subsets of $[k,n]$ containing $k$ to maximal/maximum primitive subsets of $[k+1,n]$.
+To get upper bounds for these functions, we produce an injection from maximum (respectively maximal) primitive subsets of $[k,n]$ containing $k$ to maximum (maximal) primitive subsets of $[k+1,n]$.
 First note that any maximum primitive subset of $[k,n]$ that contains $k$ can be put into correspondence with a primitive subset of $[k+1,n]$ of the same size by replacing $k$ by $2k$.
-(Note that every neighbor of $2k$ in the divisor graph is also a neighbor of $k$).
-This is clearly injective, so $s(k,n)\leq 2$.
+As every neighbor of $2k$ in the divisor graph is also a neighbor of $k$, the set will remain primitive.
+This mapping is clearly injective since the step of replacing $k$ by $2k$ is easily reversed.
+Thus $s(k,n)\leq 2$.
 For maximal primitive sets, simply replacing $k$ by $2k$ might not produce a maximal primitive subset if it is possible also to add other (odd) multiples of $k$ once $k$ is removed.
 We therefore remove $k$ and instead include $pk$ for each prime number $p$ with $pk\leq n$ that can be added to the set while still producing a primitive set.
-Since it is always possible to add the element $2k$ once $k$ is removed, it is clear that this again is an injection and so $w(k,n)\leq 2$ as well.
+Again, it is easy to reconstruct the original set by removing the multiples of $k$ so it is clear that this again is an injection and $w(k,n)\leq 2$ as well.

 We then set

 which each telescope in the same way as the product for $Q(n)$, and apply Theorem \ref{thm:main}, proving Theorems \ref{thm:beta} and \ref{thm:eta} with

 and